JohnTerragnoli/ECE382_Lab03/README.md

 The data signal "My Bus 1[0]" is exactly the same as in the example.

 After this was done, the RESET signal was added and the reset button was hit.
+To hook up the RESET signal, the third pin was attached to in P2.0.
+This is because the reset signal is attached to this pin, as seen on the Nokia data sheet [here](http://www.ece382.com/datasheets/Nokia_1202_LCD_BoosterPack_v4-5.pdf).
 This waveform can be shown below:
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/With%20Reset.JPG "Writing Mode Answers")

 Also, the RESET signal was added and the SW3 button was hit.
 This can be seen below.